FlagOpen/FlagScale/README.md

     ```
     The above instructions create two conda environments: `flagscale-train` and `flagscale-inference`, which contain the dependency environments for training and inference, respectively.

-3. Unpatch the backend code adaptation of FlagScale
+3. Unpatch the backend code adaptation of FlagScale as needed
     ```
     cd FlagScale
     python tools/patch/unpatch.py --backend Megatron-LM